mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ```

-As you can see this time we got the right values also for the states (4,1) and (3,1).
+As you can see this time we got the right values for the states (4,1) and (3,1).
 Until now we assumed that we had a policy and we used that policy to estimate the utility function.
 What to do when we do not have a policy?
 In this case there are other methods we can use.
 Russel and Norvig called this case **active** reinforcement learning.
 Following the definition of Sutton and Barto I will call this case the **model-free Monte Carlo control** estimation.

 Monte Carlo control
 --------------------

 The MC methods for control (active) are slightly different from MC methods for prediction (passive).
-In some sense the MC control problem is more realistic because **we need to estimate a policy which is not given**.
-The mechanics behind MC for control is the same we used in the dynamic programming techniques.
+In some sense the MC control problem is more realistic because **we need to estimate a policy that is not given**.
+The mechanism behind MC for control is the same we used in the dynamic programming approach.
 In the Sutton and Barto book it is called **Generalised Policy Iteration** or **GPI**.
 The GPI is well explained by the **policy iteration algorithm** of the first post.
 The policy iteration allowed finding the utility values for each state and at the same time the optimal policy $$ \pi^{*} $$.
 The approach we used in policy iteration included two steps:

 1. Policy evaluation: $$ U \rightarrow U^{\pi} $$
 2. Policy improvement: $$ \pi \rightarrow greedy(U) $$

 The **first step** makes the utility function consistent with the current policy (evaluation).
 The **second step** makes the policy $$ \pi $$ *greedy* with respect to the current utility function (improvement).
-The two changes work against each other, creating a moving target for the other, but together they collaborate making both policy and value function approach optimality.
+The two changes work against each other, creating a moving target for the other, but together they collaborate making both policy and value function approach optimal.

 ![Active Model-Free RL GPI overview]({{site.baseurl}}/images/reinforcement_learning_gpi_overview.png){:class="img-responsive"}

 Examining the second step we notice a new term: greedy. **What does it means greedy?** A [greedy algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) makes the local optimal choice at each step.
 In our case greedy means to take for each state the action with the highest utility and update the policy with that action.
-However, following only local cues does not generally lead to optimal solutions.
+However, following only local cues does not (generally) lead to optimal solutions.
 For example, choosing the highest utility at each step in the following case leads to a negative reward.

 ![Active Model-Free RL Greedy not optimal]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_monte_carlo_bad_greedy_algorithm.png){:class="img-responsive"}

 **How can the greedy strategy work?**
-It works because the local choice is evaluated using the utility function which is adjusted along time.
+It works because the local choice is evaluated using the utility function adjusted in time.
 At the beginning the agent will follow many sub-optimal paths but after a while the utilities will start to converge to the true values and the greedy strategy will lead to positive rewards.
 All reinforcement learning methods can be described in terms of policy iteration and more specifically in terms of GPI.
-Keeping the GPI idea in your mind will let you understand easily the control methods.
-In order to fully understand the MC method for control I have to introduce another topic, which is the Q-function.
+Keeping the GPI idea in your mind will let you understand easily control methods.
+In order to fully understand the MC method for control I have to introduce another topic: the Q-function.

 Action Values and the Q-function
 --------------------------------
 Until now we used the function $$ U $$ called the utility function (aka value function, state-value function) as a way to estimate the utility (value) of a state.
-More precisely we used $$ U^{\pi}(s) $$ to estimate the value of a state $$ s $$ under a policy $$ \pi $$.
-Now it is time to introduce a new function called $$ Q $$ (aka action-value function) and defined as follow:
+More precisely, we used $$ U^{\pi}(s) $$ to estimate the value of a state $$ s $$ under a policy $$ \pi $$.
+Now it's time to introduce a new function called $$ Q $$ (aka action-value function) defined as follows:

 $$ Q^{\pi}(s, a) = E \big\{ \text{Return}_{t} | s_{t}=s, a_{t}=a \big\} $$

-That's it,  the Q-function takes the action $$ a $$ in state $$ s $$ under the policy $$ \pi $$ and it returns the utility of that state-action pair.
+That's it, the Q-function takes the action $$ a $$ in state $$ s $$ under the policy $$ \pi $$ and returns the utility of that state-action pair.
 The Q-function is defined as the expected return starting from $$ s $$, taking the action $$ a $$ and thereafter following policy $$ \pi $$.

 **Why do we need the function Q in MC methods?** In model-free reinforcement learning the utility of the states are not sufficient to suggest a policy.
 One must explicitly estimate the utility of each action, thus the primary goal in MC methods for control is to estimate the function $$ Q^{*} $$.
-What I said previously about the GPI applies also for the action-value function Q. Estimating the optimal action-value function is not different from estimating the utility function.
-The **first-visit MC method for control estimation** averages the return following the first time a specific **state-action pair** has been visited.
-We must think in terms of state-action pairs and no more in terms of states.
+What I said previously about the GPI applies also to the action-value function Q. Estimating the optimal action-value function is not different from estimating the utility function.
+The **first-visit MC method for control estimation** averages the return after a specific **state-action pair** has been visited for the first time.
+We must think in terms of state-action pairs and not in terms of states.
 When we estimated the utility function $$ U $$ we stored the utilities in a matrix having the same dimension of the world.
-Here we need a **new way** to **represent the state-value function** Q, because we have to take into account the actions.
+Here, we need a **new way** to **represent the state-value function** Q, because we have to take into account the actions.
 What we can do is to have a row for each action and a column for each state.
 Imagine to take all the 12 states of our 4x3 grid world and dispose them along a single row, then repeat the process for all the four possible actions (up, right, down, left).
 The resulting (empty) matrix is the following:

 ![Active Model-Free RL State-Action Table]({{site.baseurl}}/images/reinforcement_learning_model_free_active_state_action_table.png){:class="img-responsive"}

 The **state-action matrix** stores the utilities of executing a specific action in a specific state, thus with a query to the matrix we can estimate which action should be executed in order to have the highest utility.
-In the MC control case we have to change our mindset when analysing an episode.
-Each state has an associated action, and executing this action from that state leads to a new state and a reward.
-Graphically we can represent an episode pairing states with the corresponding actions.
+In the MC control case we have to change our mindset when analyzing an episode.
+Each state has an associated action, and executing this action in that state leads to a new state and a reward.
+Graphically we can represent an episode pairing states with the corresponding actions:

 ![Active Model-Free RL MC control visits]({{site.baseurl}}/images/reinforcement_learning_model_free_active_mc_control_visits.png){:class="img-responsive"}

 The episode above is the same we used as example in the MC for prediction.
-The robot starts at (1,1) and it reaches the charging station after seven visits.
-Here we can calculate the returns as usual.
-Remembering that we are under the assumption of first-visit MC, we will update the entry for the state-action pair (1,2)-UP only once, because this pair is present twice in the episode.
+The robot starts at (1,1) reaching the charging station after seven visits.
+Here, we can calculate the returns as usual.
+Recall that we are under the assumption of first-visit MC, and we update the entry for the state-action pair (1,2)-UP only once, since this pair is present twice in the episode.
 To estimate the utility we have to decompose the episode and evaluate the **return that follows the first occurrence of the state-action pair**.
-In our example we have to compute the return for the pair (1,1)-UP, the pair (1,2)-UP, the pair (1,3)-DOWN, skip the pair (1,2)-UP (already updated), the pair (1,3)-RIGHT, etc. In the following image you can see how this computation proceed and how the returns are evaluated for different pairs:
+In our example, we have to compute the return for the pair (1,1)-UP, the pair (1,2)-UP, the pair (1,3)-DOWN, skip the pair (1,2)-UP (already updated), the pair (1,3)-RIGHT, etc. In the following image you can see this process and how the returns are evaluated:

 ![Active Model-Free RL MC control visits]({{site.baseurl}}/images/reinforcement_learning_model_free_active_mc_control_visits_overview.png){:class="img-responsive"}

-**After this episode** our **matrix** containing the values for the state-action utilities can be updated.
+**After this episode** the **matrix** containing the values for the state-action utilities can be updated.
 In our case the new matrix will contain the following values:

 ![Active Model-Free RL State-Action Table updated one ep]({{site.baseurl}}/images/reinforcement_learning_model_free_active_state_action_table_updated_one_ep.png){:class="img-responsive"}

 After a second episode we will fill more entries in the table.
-Going on in this way will eventually leads to a complete state-action table with all the entries filled.
+Going on in this way will eventually lead to a complete state-action table with all the entries filled.
 This step is what is called **evaluation** in the GPI framework.
 The second step of the algorithm is the **improvement**.
 In the improvement we take our randomly initialised policy $$ \pi $$ and we update it in the following way:

 $$ \pi(s) = \underset{a}{\text{ argmax }} Q(s,a) $$

 That's it, we are making the policy **greedy** choosing for each state $$ s $$ appearing in the episode the action with maximal Q-value.
-For example, if we consider the state (1,3) (top-left corner of the grid world) we can update the entry in the policy matrix taking the action with the highest value in the state-action table.
-In our case after the first episode the action with the highest value is RIGHT which has a Q-value of 0.74.
+For example, if we consider the state (1,3) (top-left corner in the grid world) we can update the entry of the policy matrix taking the action with the highest value in the state-action table.
+In our case, after the first episode the action with the highest value is RIGHT which has a Q-value of 0.74.

 ![Active Model-Free RL State-Action policy improvement]({{site.baseurl}}/images/reinforcement_learning_model_free_active_mc_control_improvement.png){:class="img-responsive"}

 In MC for control it is important to **guarantee a uniform exploration of all the state-action pairs**.
-Following the policy $$ \pi $$ it can happen that relevant state-action pairs may never be visited.
-With no returns the method will not improve.
+Following the policy $$ \pi $$ it can happen that relevant state-action pairs are never visited.
+Without returns the method will not improve.
 The solution is to use **exploring starts** specifying that the first step of each episode starts at a state-action pair and that every such pair has a non-zero probability of being selected.
-Now it's time to implement the algorithm in Python.
+It's time to implement the algorithm in Python.

 Python implementation
 ---------------------

-I will use again the function `get_return()` but this time the input will be a list containing the tuple `(observation, action, reward)`:
+I will use again the function `get_return()` but this time the input will be a list containing tuples `(observation, action, reward)`:

 ```python
 def get_return(state_list, gamma):